muratk3n/thirdwave/en/README.md

 ---

 Govs may want it bcz it means more taxes in the future, easing debt repayment.
-Companies want growth bcz of their investors who need returns.
+Companies want growth bcz of their investors need returns.
 All that cld be fine but even with services dominating the economy, more growth still means more shit.
 As in **physical shit**, goods and materials, leading to resource extraction, a plundered